 - Student Nursing Times Awards - Educator of the Year - 2022

-Middlesex Enhancing Education Award - Serious gaming for teaching communicaiton skills in Midwifery education
+Middlesex Enhancing Education Award - Serious gaming for teaching communication skills in Midwifery education - 2021

 NHS Neurodiversity Steering Group - member